 In the Layer Controls tab, select the Reflectivity field and the Data Probe/Time Series display type.
 Click Create Display.
 This will place a square probe in the Main Display overtop of the Radar Sweep View display.
 A time series at this probe location will be plotted in the Layer Controls tab of the Data Explorer.

 Play through the loop of data in the Main Display, and position the probe at an interesting location with respect to the reflectivity.
 As you move the data probe via Left Click+Drag, the Data Probe/Time Series display will automatically change.

+To get a valid range for the y-axis reflectivity values in the chart, after positioning the data probe over an interesting area, double-click on the DDC Reflectivity Parameter below the chart to open the Properties window.
+Next to Range, enter a value of 0 for Min, 80 for Max, and click OK.

 Zooming, Panning, and Rotating Controls